Lewisdev94/ep-release-sign-up/README.md

 # EP Release Email Sign Up

-The EP release email sign up page is a fully responsive to provide basic information about an upcoming music release.
-Can also allow the user to join a mailing list to be notified of release.
+The EP release email sign up page provides basic information about an upcoming music release.
+It allows the user to join a mailing list to be notified of release.

 ## Live Site